FollyMaddy/RetroRun/README.md

 A reboot is necessary to turn the computer into VESA mode, if file is used.

-Remove the file if you want to turn back to the normal state .
+Remove the file if you want to turn back to the normal state.

 #